lf-lang/lingua-franca.vim/README.md

 # Lingua Franca Plugin for Vim

 This Vim plugin provides basic support for Lingua Franca files.
-It brings basic syntax highlighting and rudimentary text-object support for the target code blocks.
+It brings basic syntax highlighting, basic indentation rules and rudimentary text-object support for the target code blocks.

 ## Installation